0xMajedf/eJPTv2/information gathering.md

 Step 4: Running Nmap using the -Pn option to discover all alive ports.
 $ nmap -Pn IP

-you could specify the port by typing its number for example..
+You could specify the port by typing its number for example
 $ nmap -Pn -p 443 IP

 Step 5 we could use option -sV and this option is used to determine the application version information
 $ nmap -Pn -sV -p 80 IP

 to scan all the ports use option -p-

 $ nmap -Pn -sV -p- IP